Open-Attestation/documentation-website/website/docs/docs-section/introduction.md

 sidebar_label: Introduction
 ---

-OpenAttestation is an open source framework for verifiable document and transferable records.
+OpenAttestation is an open source framework for verifiable documents and transferable records.

 ## Verifiable document